warmana/cloudant-docs-fork/source/includes/guides/_mvcc.md

 #### Delete old revisions

-Then to delete the old revisions, send a DELETE request to the URLs with the revisions we want to delete.
+To delete an old revisions,
+send a `DELETE` request to the URLs with the revision we want to delete.

-> example requests to delete old revisions
+> Example request to delete old revision

 ```http
 DELETE https://$USERNAME.cloudant.com/products/$_ID?rev=2-61ae00e029d4f5edd2981841243ded13